mbforbes/wasabi/README.md

 ## Features

 ### 11/30/2013
+* Implement character layers (place hero, place enemies).
+This involved another rewrite of a portion of level editor (temp 'next' objects added to layers, added/removed when saving/testing).
+Still bugs. :-(
 * Implement level saving / loading
 * Smart save/load (no prompt if working on same file, prompt if changes, reset settings on load)